marcdotson/data-5600/README.md

 - Huntsman Hall 260

 This course introduces machine learning for business analytics, including linear, logistic, and penalized regression.
-Students apply the modeling workflow by building interpretable models, evaluating assumptions, and communicating results for real-world problems.
+Emphasis is on building interpretable models, evaluating assumptions, and communicating results, with real-world projects connecting modeling techniques to business decision-making.
 Prerequisites: DATA 3100 and DATA 3300

 By the end of this course, students will be able to: